losdwind/can20/web/README.md

 ## Documentation

-Visit <https://docs.dify.ai/getting-started/readme> to view the full documentation.
+Visit <https://docs.can20.ai/getting-started/readme> to view the full documentation.

 ## Community

-The Dify community can be found on [Discord community](https://discord.gg/5AEfbxcd9k), where you can ask questions, voice ideas, and share your projects.
+The CAN20 community can be found on [Discord community](https://discord.gg/5AEfbxcd9k), where you can ask questions, voice ideas, and share your projects.